davidcalhoun/davidbcalhoun.com/hugo/content/posts/2014-04-30-what-is-amd-commonjs-and-umd.markdown

 module.exports = myFunc;
 ```

-And our more complicate example, with multiple dependencies and multiple exposed methods:
+And our more complicated example, with multiple dependencies and multiple exposed methods:

 ```javascript
 //    filename: foo.js